How Extreme Anti-Trans Laws Will Backfire for Conservatives

 Anti-trans laws say they’re protecting children, but what they’re really protecting is a narrow biological definition of sex.
 Consider Florida’s anti-trans bill, which, if passed, would make it a crime for health care providers to change the sex of minors.
 Like many other anti-trans measures, Florida’s defines “sex” as “the biological state of being female or male based on sex organs, chromosomes, and endogenous hormone profiles.”
 While the bill doesn’t define “sex organs” explicitly, it does so implicitly by listing a “mastectomy” as a prohibited act when performed on a minor.
 In so doing, Florida is equating sex and breasts, suggesting that having breasts is an essential part of “the biological state of being female” in Florida.

 Is that true?
-Are breasts what makes a woman a woman in Florida?
+Are breasts what make a woman a woman in Florida?

 For cisgender Floridians—that is, Floridians who are not transgender—the answer is no. A cisgender woman is still a legal female in Florida if she doesn’t have breasts, and a cisgender man in Florida is still a legal male if he does.
 All cisgender men and women in Florida can rest assured that Florida will not change their legal sex should the state spy their breasts, or lack of them, during beach patrol.